Symplectic/vivo-harvester-v2/README.md

 # Symplectic Elements Harvester for VIVO
 This is a significantly updated version of the VIVO Harvester that enables the use of Symplectic Elements as a data source for VIVO.
 This version of the connector is based on the earlier open source versions, and leverages a similar XSLT pipeline to perform the main translations.
 Nonetheless it has been significantly updated to support delta based updates from the Elements API (to reduce load on the Elements server), transfer of Elements groups and group membership information and to address various performance and process complexity issues.

-For more information about the design and philosophy of this project please refer to the *"Description & Overview"* pdf in the *documentation* folder.
+For more information about the design and philosophy of this project please refer to the *"Description & Overview"* pdf in the release documentation.

 ## Prerequisites
 You must have the Java Development Kit and Maven 2+ installed.